How To: Clean Pewter

 Used in everything from caskets to kitchen utensils, pewter remains popular with artisans and crafters in part because it does not easily rust or corrode.
 Pewter’s easy-clean, low-maintenance requirements make it the perfect material for jewelry, vases, picture frames and sculptures.
 On the flip side, the soft metal is susceptible to nicks and scratches.
 But kept clean and protected from extreme temperatures, pewter pieces keep their beauty for generations.

-Satin pewter has a rougher-grained matte patina that requires only annual washing.
+- Satin pewter has a rougher-grained matte patina that requires only annual washing.
 If it’s time for a touch-up, the best way to clean such pewter is with a mildly abrasive homemade scrub (see recipe below).
 Apply the polish with very fine steel wool in the direction of the grain; be careful not to leave scratches.

-Oxidized pewter has been treated with a darkening agent to give it an antique look.
+- Oxidized pewter has been treated with a darkening agent to give it an antique look.
 It should not be polished.
 A gentle wash is all you want to keep it clean.

 If you do choose to polish your pewter, remember that while there’s nothing wrong with store-bought metal polish, you can achieve similar results for less money with an easy DIY concoction:

-Mix one cup white vinegar with a half-cup white flour to create a paste (for grainy-finished satin pewter, add in one teaspoon of salt, which makes the paste slightly abrasive and improves its cleaning ability).
+- Mix one cup white vinegar with a half-cup white flour to create a paste (for grainy-finished satin pewter, add in one teaspoon of salt, which makes the paste slightly abrasive and improves its cleaning ability).

-Optional: Boil a small amount of linseed oil, then mix in rottenstone (a powdered limestone available at your local home center).
+- Optional: Boil a small amount of linseed oil, then mix in rottenstone (a powdered limestone available at your local home center).
 Apply this second paste with a soft cloth.
 Rinse immediately, then dry thoroughly.

-If a pewter piece has sentimental or monetary value, the wise course may be to leave it alone.
+If your pewter piece has sentimental or monetary value, the wise course may be to leave it alone.
 Talk to a professional jeweler; some collectors prefer not to clean or polish pewter, because the metal gradually takes on a patina that people prize.
 To preserve this aged finish, many choose to maintain pewter simply by dusting it occasionally.